QMCPACK/qmcpack/nexus/sphinx_docs/installation.rst

   pip3 install --user -r requirements.txt

+``qmcpack/nexus/requirements_minimal.txt`` can be used similarly but only contains a recently tested version of numpy.

 The purpose of each library is described below:

 **numpy** Needed throughout Nexus for array computation.
 Nexus will not